Is Paris Burning? (1966)

 There are some odd non sequiturs in the dialogue, suggesting that some lines were altered in post-production.
 There are also a few inelegant cuts, possibly where lines have been removed, leading to minor continuity errors as the actors' relative positions are not always maintained within a scene.

-The film also starts with an odd transition from a dubbed scene to a subtitled one.
+It's indicative of the film's sometimes awkward character that it begins with an odd transition from a dubbed scene to a subtitled one.
 When the German officers are outside waiting to see Hitler at the Wolf's Lair they are speaking English.
 But when they go inside to see the Führer, the characters suddenly start speaking German, in one of the film's only subtitled scenes.
 Adolf Hitler is played by Billy Frick, an actor who made a few film appearances in the 1960s and '70s, almost all of them as Hitler.

 Rene Clément's other directorial choices are not always the best and sometimes the melodramatics seem a little forced and obvious.
 As when Caron's character's husband is shot dead by the Germans, something that triggers an immediate downpour from the studio rain machines, all the better to make a sad scene.
 It's as if Clement is saying, "Not only is her husband dead, but now it's bloody raining as well!"